apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Netanyahu denounces tactical pauses in Gaza fighting to get in aid**
+**American tourist found dead on small Greek island.
+Three other tourists are missing**

-You can read more about it [here](https://www.reuters.com/world/middle-east/israeli-military-announces-tactical-pauses-gaza-aid-supplies-2024-06-16/).
+You can read more about it [here](https://www.cnn.com/2024/06/16/europe/american-tourist-dead-greece-island-intl-latam/index.html).

 ## Requirements
 - Python 3.8